aastopher/io_bench/README.md

 [![DeepSource](https://app.deepsource.com/gh/aastopher/io_bench.svg/?label=code+coverage&show_trend=true&token=3NT8mR1AQRLW9zDNKWQ8vgFl)](https://app.deepsource.com/gh/aastopher/io_bench/)

 # IO Bench
-IO Bench is a library designed to benchmark the performance of different file formats and partitioning schemes for large datasets.
-It allows users to generate sample data, convert it to various formats, and run benchmarks to measure the performance of these formats.
+IO Bench is a library designed to benchmark the performance of different file formats and partitioning schemes for large in memory datasets.
+It allows users to generate sample data, convert source data to various formats, and run benchmarks to measure the performance of these formats.

 ## Features
 - Generate sample data for benchmarking.